lawrenceevalyn/research-sandbox/research/gothic-motifs/analysis-sheets/README.md

 The tag names are extremely messy because I haven't renamed them after merging similar words together.
 I suggest treating the tags as strings and mostly ignoring what they say.
 It would be acceptable to ignore the specific content of the tag column and just treat the presence of a string like a 1 and the absence of a string like a 0.
 Please do *not* change the tags/column names, however.

-The first row is "Gender-Frank," which contains either "m", "f", or "unknown".
+The first row is "Gender," which contains either "m" or "f".
 This is the feature I want to use all the other information to try to predict.

-Each book has a unique "Frank No." which is the number it was assigned in Frank's bibiliography.
+Books with "unknown" author genders are not included in this spreadsheet (though I can make a spreadsheet of them later).

 ## Frank-Tracy-combined

-This spreadsheet contains both tags and motifs for all works which are listed in both Frank and Tracy.
+This spreadsheet contains both tags and motifs for all works which are listed in *both* Frank and Tracy.
+It has 171 books, and 222 features.

+The first row is "Gender," which contains either "m" or "f".
+This is the feature I want to use all the other information to try to predict.
+Books with "unknown" author genders are not included in this spreadsheet (though I can make a spreadsheet of them later).